mltooling/project-template/react-webapp/README.md

 ## Develop

 This project uses [React](https://reactjs.org) as the main framework.
 Components should be written as [React Hooks](https://reactjs.org/docs/hooks-intro.html) instead of the old class-style wherever possible.
+Functions should in general be written in the [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) notation.
+Arrow functions should be defined outside of the `render` function to avoid [any performance problems](https://reactjs.org/docs/faq-functions.html#arrow-function-in-render).

 For code styling, [eslint](https://eslint.org) is used for linting and [prettier](https://prettier.io) is used for formatting (see [this page](https://prettier.io/docs/en/comparison.html) for learning about linting vs. formatting).
 The linting rules are listed in [.eslintrc.js](./eslintrc.js).
 The configuration for prettier can be found in [.prettierrc](./prettierrc).
 The configurations adhere to [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript).
 For CSS styling, [stylelint](https://stylelint.io) is used for which the configuration can be found in the [.stylelintrc.json](./.stylelintrc.json) file.